mtoboid/deborg/README.md

 When setting up a new machine, one big task is to get all the functionality back that one relied on for productivity on the old system, which also entails installing the same packages.
-Furthermore, when using several computers with slightly different setup requirements (one Debian, one Ubunt, another a netbook which can't handle everything), this can become time consuming.
+Furthermore, when using several computers with slightly different setup requirements (one Debian, one Ubuntu, another a netbook which can't handle everything), this can become time consuming.

 To be able to get a newly installed system into the state I want it in, I